AdKats/AdKats/extensions/LRT-README.md

     Development by Daniel J. Gradinjan (ColColonCleaner)
 </p>
 <p>
     If you find any bugs, please inform me about them on the MyRCON forums and they will be fixed ASAP.
-Purchase of this plugin carries no guarantee to continue functioning properly if DICE changes their configuration to disallow this plugin's method of parsing loadouts.
 </p>
 <br/>
 <HR>